guidonunes/Web.Fiap.Carbono/docs/oracle-baseline.md

 ## Environment confirmation

 The API was running with Oracle as its active persistence provider, and successful requests executed queries against the Oracle `EC_*` tables.
-MongoDB had no runtime impact when this baseline was captured, and the application remains Oracle-only.
+MongoDB had no runtime impact when this baseline was captured, and the application was Oracle-only at that historical checkpoint.
+The current transitional application state is documented in the [project README](../README.md) and [MongoDB migration report](mongodb-migration.md).

 ## Build and test results